ZhuoQu/sparse_fbplot/README.md

 If we change the ``sparsity'' variable, we can get similar figures shown as Figure S2 in the supplementary material.

 6. To obtain table 1, run execute_outl_detect.R, specify ``outlierst" for eight models, and change the ``sparsity'' for Table S1 in the supplementary material.

+### To apply your data to the sparse functional boxplot, please check sparse_fbplot.R

+### To apply your data to the intensity sparse functional boxplot, please check intensity_sparse_fbplot.R